hairetikos/np2debug/README.md

 including register editing, variable speed stepping (use numkeys 1-9 to change, only in ASM view), system activity dumping/tracing, and breaking on pretty much anything you can think of.
 Everything you need to reverse-engineer any PC-98 program should be here (on top of the plethora of available tools that existed in the 90s).
 Be careful though: DOS memory addressing is complicated and it's easy to lose your way in the code.
-Also, this version of NP2 DOES NOT have CD-ROM support, so which could be a problem for some games.
+Also, this version of NP2 DOES NOT have CD-ROM support, which could be a problem for some games.

 Build instructions: